 Hello Jacob in the browser:

 Before we move to the next section, let’s clean up our backend code by extracting schema and resolvers to separate modules.

 Create new file

 This will set us up for the next section.
 You should always extract independent modules as much as possible to keep your code clean.

 CRUD with MongoDB

 In this section, I’ll describe how to create simple CRUD for books.
-Every book will have title and year when it was published.
+Every book will have a title and year when it was published.
 Data will be stored in MongoDB.
-Web UI will have interface to display (Read), add (Create), edit (Update) and delete books through GraphQL API.
+Web UI will have an interface to display (Read), add (Create), edit (Update) and delete books through GraphQL API.

 Working with MongoDB